-The total present worth to add UV disinfection treatment is estimated at \$182,958 (CAPDETWORKS cost estimator was used).
-This cost, if financed through user fees, might cost each household approximately \$3.78 per month.
+The total present worth to add ultraviolet disinfection treatment is estimated at \$183,518 (CAPDETWORKS cost estimator was used).
+This cost, if financed through user fees, might cost each household approximately \$18.95 per month.
 Due to the design limitations in the CapDet cost estimator, the costs for disinfection have been over estimated.
 For any flows less than 100,000 gpd, CapDet assumes a flow of 100,000 gpd when estimating the cost for UV disinfection.
 The assumptions for chlorine disinfection are that the chlorine used will either be in the liquid or gas phase and not the tablets which are used by many smaller facilities.

 The costs estimated in CAPDETWORKS are associated with a complete reconstruction of a new treatment plant.
-The total present worth for complete replacement of the existing treatment facility in order to meet new ammonia effluent limits is estimated at \$2,103,952 (CAPDETWORKS cost estimator was used).
-This cost, if financed through user fees, might cost each household approximately \$43.42 per month.
-The Department has estimated the construction and treatment costs for a Extended Aeration Package Plant.
+The total present worth for complete replacement of the existing treatment facility in order to meet new ammonia effluent limits is estimated at 1,193,292 (CAPDETWORKS cost estimator was used).
+This cost, if financed through user fees, might cost each household approximately 123,37 per month.
+The Department has estimated the construction and treatment costs for an extended aeration package plant.
 The treatment type has been set to meet effluent ammonia limits of 0.6 mg/L and losing stream criteria for BOD5 and TSS.
+Sludge handling and sludge treatment were not included in the capital, operations, maintenance, and present worth cost estimations as there are multiple ways for sludge handling to occur, including reuse of existing sludge equipment.
 Disinfection is not represented in the present worth listed in this paragraph, as it was discussed in the previous paragraph.
-It is the Department's opinion that an Extended Aeration Package Plant is the most practical mechanical treatment technology for your community based on the current actual flow.
+It is the Department's opinion that an extended aeration package plant is the most practical mechanical treatment technology for your community based on the current design flow.
 A more detailed engineering and design report conducted for your specific facility will be completed by your hired engineer.
-This may reflect a different type of treatment option than what is described within this analysis and may include additional sludge removal and handling costs, collection system work, or additional upgrades at the treatment plant.
+This may reflect a different type of treatment option than what is described within this analysis and may include additional collection system work or additional upgrades at the treatment plant.

-The total present worth over a 20 year period of adding both ammonia and disinfection treatment has been estimated to cost approximately \$2,286,910.
-The total capital cost to construct both treatment upgrades may cost approximately \$1,272,000.
-These costs if financed through user fees, might cost each household in the community approximately \$47.20 per month.
+The total present worth over a 20 year period of adding both ammonia and disinfection treatment has been estimated to cost approximately \$1,376,810.
+The total capital cost to construct both treatment upgrades may cost approximately \$581,775.
+These costs if financed through user fees, might cost each household in the community approximately \$142.32 per month.
 These costs will be used to complete this analysis.